 Before the conference

-A working group begins with a proposal by up to three leaders.
+A working group begins with a proposal by up to four leaders.
 The proposals are reviewed by the working group chairs, who decide which proposals can proceed to recruit members.

 For about two months, the selected working groups recruit members through the WG pages on the conference website and by other means.